rapid7/metasploit-framework/documentation/modules/auxiliary/gather/ldap_esc_vulnerable_cert_finder.md

 Currently the module is capable of checking for ESC1, ESC2, and ESC3 vulnerable certificates.

-### Installing ADCS
+### Installing AD CS
-1. Install ADCS on either a new or existing domain controller
+1. Install AD CS on either a new or existing domain controller
 1. Open the Server Manager
 1. Select Add roles and features
 1. Select "Active Directory Certificate Services" under the "Server Roles" section